Equal Rights Amendment: Support from the Democratic Party under Kennedy

+Impact of second-wave feminism

 A new women's movement gained ground in the later 1960s as a result of a variety of factors: Betty Friedan's bestseller The Feminine Mystique; the network of women's rights commissions formed by Kennedy's national commission; the frustration over women's social and economic status; and anger over the lack of government and Equal Employment Opportunity Commission enforcement of the Equal Pay Act and Title VII of the Civil Rights Act.
 In June 1966, at the Third National Conference on the Status of Women in Washington, D.C., Betty Friedan and a group of activists frustrated with the lack of government action in enforcing Title VII of the Civil Rights Act formed the National Organization for Women (NOW) to act as an "NAACP for women", demanding full equality for American women and men.
 In 1967, at the urging of Alice Paul, NOW endorsed the Equal Rights Amendment.
 The decision caused some union Democrats and social conservatives to leave the organization and form the Women's Equity Action League (within a few years WEAL also endorsed the ERA), but the move to support the amendment benefited NOW, bolstering its membership.
 By the late 1960s, NOW had made significant political and legislative victories and was gaining enough power to become a major lobbying force.
 In 1969, newly elected representative Shirley Chisholm of New York gave her famous speech "Equal Rights for Women" on the floor of the U.S. House of Representatives.

-Congressional passage
+Views

+In support

+Supporters of the ERA point to the lack of a specific guarantee in the Constitution for equal rights protections on the basis of sex.
+In 1973, future Supreme Court justice Ruth Bader Ginsburg summarized a supporting argument for the ERA in the American Bar Association Journal:The equal rights amendment, in sum, would dedicate the nation to a new view of the rights and responsibilities of men and women.
+It firmly rejects sharp legislative lines between the sexes as constitutionally tolerable.
+Instead, it looks toward a legal system in which each person will be judged on the basis of individual merit and not on the basis of an unalterable trait of birth that bears no necessary relationship to need or ability.

+Later, Ginsburg voiced her opinion that the best course of action on the Equal Rights Amendment is to start over, due to being past its expiration date.
+While at a discussion at Georgetown University in February 2020, Ginsburg noted the challenge that "if you count a latecomer on the plus side, how can you disregard states that said 'we've changed our minds?'"

+In the early 1940s, both the Democratic and Republican parties added support for the ERA to their platforms.